roc-lang/examples/examples/index.md

 Here are some small examples of ways to do various things in Roc.

-The following is based on the stable Rust compiler, and some of the syntax will not work with the new Zig compiler.
+The following is based on the stable Rust compiler.
+Some of the syntax is deprecated and will not work with the new Zig compiler.
 If you would like to experiment with the unstable Zig compiler, you can try the [Advent of Code guide](https://gist.github.com/rtfeldman/f46bcbfe5132d62c4095dfa687bb9aa4).

 You can find the source code for all of these at [github.com/roc-lang/examples](https://github.com/roc-lang/examples/)